LP-CDF/AMi_Image_Analysis/README.md

 * openCV for the automatic cropping tool (tested with opencv 4.0.1)
 * NumPy

-Note: a pip requirement file is available for easy install of dependencies.
+Note: a pip requirement file is available for easy install of python dependencies.

 Known issues:
 * On Raspbian AutoMARCO does not work with regular PyPi tensorflow package (see INSTALL.txt).